Souvenir Helmets

-In the 1960s, several companies, including Bobbie, began producing souvenir plastic helmets for fans, which were sold at stadiums or given away at "helmet days.
-This display of souvenir helmets includes 1960s Bobbie helmets of the Pirates, Phillies, Mets, Tigers, Orioles and Yankees, a c.
-1970 Rochester Red Wings helmet by an unknown maker, and 1970s Laich helmets of the A's, White Sox and Orioles.
+In the 1960s, several companies, including Bobbie and Sports Corp., began producing souvenir plastic helmets for fans, which were sold at stadiums or given away at "helmet days."
+This display includes helmets representing the Indians, White Sox, Reds, Cardinals, Cubs, Pirates, Phillies, Mets, Tigers, Orioles and Yankees — along with two representing the Rochester Red Wings of the International League.
+Unlike the Laich helmets that were mass produced starting in 1969, which featured a plastic "adjust-a-strap," the ones

 ©2024